 - being on edge and alert to everything around you

 - trouble concentrating or thinking about anything other than the present anxiety.

 When does Anxiety become a problem

-Anxiety can continue to creep up and it becomes a mental health problem when it holds you back from living your life you want.
+Anxiety can continue to creep up and it becomes a mental health problem when it holds you back from living the life you want.
 Anxiety may be a problem if:

 - your worrying affects your daily life, including your job and social life

 - your feelings of anxiety are very strong or last for a long time